 How long do I have to make a complaint?

-In exceptional circumstances, we may be able to accept a complaint after the time limit.
+In some circumstances, we may be able to accept a complaint after the time limit.
 If you feel that the time limit should not apply to your complaint, please tell us why.
 We will apply these time limits with discretion, considering the seriousness of the issue, the availability of relevant records and staff involved, how long ago the events occurred, and the likelihood that an investigation will lead to a practical benefit for the complainant or useful learning for the institution.

 What happens when I have complained?